 2. Getting the exclusive

-Their latest ad for Super Bowl 57 teases an ad premiere in their only remaining store in Bend, Oregon, that will air as part of their in-store game watch party.
+Their ad for Super Bowl 57 teased an ad premiere in their only remaining store in Bend, Oregon, that will air as part of their in-store game watch party.
 A rather sneaky way to get around the big bucks required for an official slot.
 A digital campaign has built some excitement around their plans and will draw people from the area to head to the store for the game.

 Making something feel exclusive isn’t a new marketing tactic.
 However, it’s a reliable tactic that appeals to the human psychology of FOMO (the fear of missing out), so can be transferred to any industry.

-If it’s working for Blockbuster decades after the death of VHS, it must be worth a try, right?
+Try to think about what you can do to add that touch of VIP exclusivity to your next campaign…if it’s working for Blockbuster decades after the death of VHS, it must be worth a try, right?

 3. Positive steps in EDI

 The scramble towards in-home advertising demonstrated increased gender equality when it came to audience targeting in both the USA and UK, with advertisers realizing that female sports audiences were on the rise.
 In 2022, the UK saw its women’s soccer team on the biggest stage in history at the Women’s Euros Final, where 365 Million people saw England beat Germany to secure the trophy.
 This marked a cultural shift in a sport that predominantly champions its male counterparts.